xpgram/advance-wars/src/00 - Todo List.md

       - [ ] The player presses a button on a known controller, the system prompts for confirmation that this controller will be shared, and the user confirms.
 The controller is then bound to their player context.
       - [ ] The player presses a button on the keyboard and confirms they will not have a controller.

-- [x] Unit CO loaded
-- [ ] CO loaded state affects adjacent board tiles.
-- [ ] BoardPlayer.CoUnit : filter units => unit.coLoaded == true

-- [ ] Command.Move calculates ambushes
-- [ ] Command.Move has a way of reporting to callers when it has been interrupted (ambush).

 - [ ] COAffectedTiles
   - [ ] Do some drafting to confirm visual style before implementation.
   - Source game does *not* show all player's CO ranges.
 I would like to change this, I think.
 But with caveats: